Falconul/To-Do-List/README.md

 # To-Do-List
 3.Project

-I worked with 2 of my course friends on this project.We tried to create a nice To Do List project.
+I worked with 2 of my coursemate on this project.
+We did our best in this project.
 In this project, I tried to further my animation knowledge.
 >>>>>>> 22f82330c3e06d1604ca2bb54b7bf4bf0b21bb3e